-- To enable all Catholic schools within the Umbrella Trust to provide high quality education for all their pupils and achieve the best possible standards. - To maintain, promote and develop the Catholic ethos in our schools. - To support all the Croydon Catholic Primary Schools in their individual visions and to enable all pupils to achieve their full potential within a Catholic community. - To identify areas of strength in our schools. - To identify areas of potential difficulty in any of the schools and action appropriate intervention by offering effective and on-going support to any school within the trust facing challenging circumstances within the capacity of the group. - To broker support from external providers as appropriate. - · To share expertise and best practice. - To secure cost-effective resources and identify savings through economy of scale purchasing and negotiating services and agreements.
+- To enable all Catholic schools within the Umbrella Trust to provide high quality education for all their pupils and achieve the best possible standards. - To maintain, promote and develop the Catholic ethos in our schools. - To support all the Croydon Catholic Primary Schools in their individual visions and to enable all pupils to achieve their full potential within a Catholic community. - To identify areas of strength in our schools. - To identify areas of potential difficulty in any of the schools and action appropriate intervention by offering effective and on-going support to any school within the trust facing challenging circumstances within the capacity of the group. - · To broker support from external providers as appropriate. - To share expertise and best practice. - To secure cost-effective resources and identify savings through economy of scale purchasing and negotiating services and agreements. - To identify opportunities for more formal collaboration namely forming a MAT or collectively joining an existing MAT.